divyanshu-rawat/haversine-rest-api/README.md

 * Username : divyanshu
 * Password : xyz
 * A JWT will be generated and used for subsequent request from Client to server !
+* You can register as well no need to rely on username :  divyanshu !!

 ##